korpling/ANNIS/doc/doxygen/admin/configure-service.md

-admin:query-import:finished | Allow to @ref annis.service.AdminService#finishedImport "check if an import has finished". admin:query-import:running | Allow to list the @ref annis.service.AdminService#currentImports "currently running imports". admin:write:user | Allow to the @ref annis.service.AdminService#updateOrCreateUser "update or create" users.
+admin:query-import:finished | Allow to @ref annis.service.AdminService#finishedImport "check if an import has finished". admin:query-import:running | Allow to list the @ref annis.service.AdminService#currentImports "currently running imports". admin:write:user | Allow to the @ref annis.service.AdminService#updateOrCreateUser "update or create" users. admin:read:user | Allow get the information about a user (like groups or additionally permissions). admin:write:adminuser | Additional permission to @ref annis.service.AdminService#updateOrCreateUser "update or create" users with adminstration rights (thus having an extra permission thats starts "admin:").

 #### Querying ####